oracle-livelabs/oic/oic-gen3/core-competencies/native-actions-ai-decision/create-flow/create-flow.md

 ## Task 4: Bonus Section

 We have not implemented the Integration flow to send the invoice data to appropriate Approval Routing Queue for further processing.
 Let's say if you have to send the invoice to an ERP Cloud or any downstream application.
 Implementing a content based routing queue gives greater flexibility to decouple the architecture from the main Integration flow.
 Detailed steps are not provided in this section.
-However, the following high level hints should get help you design the extended usecase.
+However, the following high level hints should help you design the extended usecase.
 Make sure you create a version of your integration and perform the enhancements.

 **Extending Your Integration with OIC Event System**